netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

 ## YANG-Push Subscriptions

-A client issuing a YANG-Push establish-subscription or modify-subscription request towards a server that supports both YANG-Push {{RFC8641}} and a txid mechanism MAY request that the server provides updated txid values in YANG-Push subscription updates.
+A client issuing a YANG-Push establish-subscription or modify-subscription request towards a server that supports ietf-netconf-txid-yang-push.yang MAY request that the server provides updated txid values in YANG-Push on-change subscription updates.

+This functionality pertains only to on-change updates.
+This RPC may also be invoked over RESTCONF or other protocols, and might therefore be encoded in JSON.

+To request txid values (e.g. etag), the client adds a flag in the request (e.g. with-etag).
+The server then returns the txid (e.g. etag) value in the yang-patch payload (e.g. as etag-value).

 ~~~ call-flow
      Client                                            Server